awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------
 #### [ GGC v1\.11 ]<a name="ggc-v1.11-tab"></a>

-1\.11\.0 \- Current version
+1\.11\.0
 New features:  <a name="what-new-v1110"></a>
 + A telemetry agent on the Greengrass core collects local telemetry data and publishes it to AWS Cloud\.
-To retrieve the telmetry data for further processing, customers can create an Amazon EventBridge rule and subscribe to a target\.
+To retrieve the telemetry data for further processing, customers can create an Amazon EventBridge rule and subscribe to a target\.
 For more information, see [Gathering system health telemetry data from AWS IoT Greengrass core devices](https://docs.aws.amazon.com/greengrass/latest/developerguide/telemetry.html)\.
 + A local HTTP API returns a snapshot of the current state of local worker processes started by AWS IoT Greengrass\.
 For more information, see [Calling the local health check API](https://docs.aws.amazon.com/greengrass/latest/developerguide/health-check.html)\.
 + A [stream manager](stream-manager.md) automatically exports data to Amazon S3 and AWS IoT SiteWise\.